-- 5. Liberal Studies and UWUCC approved the following: - BIOL 106 Human Genetics and Health was approved to align the SLOs to the EUSLOs and including an assessment tool. - BIOL 116 Human Genetics and Health Laboratory was approved as a new lab class.
+5. Liberal Studies and UWUCC approved the following: APPROVED

-Appendix C University-Wide Graduate Curriculum Committee Co-Chairs Moore and Knickelbein
+- BIOL 106 Human Genetics and Health was approved to align the SLOs to the EUSLOs to include an assessment tool. - BIOL 116 Human Genetics and Health Laboratory was approved as a new lab class.

-FOR INFORMATION:
+C. University-wide Graduate Curriculum Committee (Senator Moore) FOR INFORMATION: